kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 * No unresolved critical bugs.
 * Bugs reported by users have been addressed
 * A pod-level opt-out mechanism for the scale-down delay has been analyzed and designed.
 This allows pods that do not require the delay to skip it, while still allowing latency-sensitive pods to benefit from the guaranteed preparation time.
+* Generalization of scale down delay to another type of resources has been analyzed.

 #### GA